- Previews of the Festival. Buy the latest issues of Country Capital News and Country

 - Buy the local paper.

-Each day The Northern Daily Leader covers the festival.
+Each day The Northern Daily Leader covers the festival and

-The daily programme as published in the paper is the most up-to-date.
+the daily programme as published in the paper is the latest version.

 - Relax.
 Don't try to do too much.